Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Introduction

-\item Given the prequel, a polynomial verification algorithm is to exhaustively verify the (polynomially many) sub-problems --- that is provided the regions in the associated hyperplane arrangement can be enumerated in polynomial time.
-Thus, we also introduce a novel algorithm that does exactly that.
-Our algorithm is based on a long-known poset for the regions in a hyperplane arrangement \cite{EdelmanPartialOrderRegions1984}, but we show that successors in this arrangement can be obtained in polynomial time.
-Thus, traversing the (poset of) regions in such an arrangement is itself a polynomial operation. \end{itemize}

-Finally, we note that our results should be viewed in the context of three observations.
-First, by their mere existence, the complexity results we prove herein demonstrate that the NN verification problem is not per se a ``hard'' problem as a function of the size of the NN to be verified.
-Second, although our results show that complexity of verifying a shallow or a TLL NN scales polynomially with its size, all other aspects of the problem held constant, our complexity claim \emph{do} scale exponentially in the dimension of the input to the NN. \emph{Thus, our results do not contradict the known ``hardness'' of the verification problem as a function of the NN's input dimension -- i.e. the results in } \cite{KatzReluplexEfficientSMT2017a}.
-Finally, while our results do speak directly to the complexity of the verification problem as a function of the number of neurons, they do not speak as directly to the complexity of the verification problem as a function of the \emph{expressivity} of a particular network size.
-We consider this aspect in more detail in Section \ref{sec:framework}.
+In this paper, we we prove two such concrete complexity results that explicitly describe the computational complexity of verifying a NN as a function of its size.
+In particular, we prove that the complexity of verifying either a shallow NN or a Two-Level Lattice NN \cite{FerlezAReNAssuredReLU2020} grows only \emph{polynomially} in the number of neurons in the network to be verified, all other aspects of the verification problem held fixed.
+These results appear in Section \ref{sec:framework} as Theorem \ref{thm:main_shallow_nn_thm} and Theorem \ref{thm:main_tll_nn_thm} for shallow NNs and TLL NNs, respectively.
+Our proofs for both of these complexity results are existential: that is we propose one concrete verification algorithm for each architecture.
+By their mere existence, the complexity results we prove herein demonstrate that the NN verification problem is not per se a ``hard'' problem as a function of the size of the NN to be verified.
+Moreover, although our results show that the complexity of verifying a shallow or a TLL NN scales polynomially with its size, our complexity claims \emph{do} scale exponentially in the dimension of the input to the NN.
+Thus, our results do not contradict the known results in \cite{KatzReluplexEfficientSMT2017a}.
+One further observation is in order: while our results do speak directly to the complexity of the verification problem as a function of the number of neurons, they \emph{do not} address the complexity of the verification problem in terms of the \emph{expressivity} of a particular network size; see Section \ref{sec:framework}.

+Moreover, the nature of our proposed algorithms means \emph{they have direct applicability to verifying such NNs when they are used as feedback controllers.} In particular, they verify a NN by dividing its input space into regions on which the NN is affine; in this context, verifying an input/output property requires one Linear Program (LP) on each such region, but such an LP can easily be extended to verify certain discrete-time dynamical properties for LTI systems.
+That is our algorithm can verify whether the \emph{next state} resulting from a state-feedback NN controller lies in a particular polytopic set (e.g. forward invariance of a (polytopic) set of states).

+We conclude this paper with a set of experimental results that validate the claims we have made about our proposed TLL verifier.
+First, we show that our implementation does in fact scale polynomially.
+And second, we show that it can be adapted to verify the forward invariance of a polytopic set of states (on an LTI system with state feedback TLL controller).